verge-io/docs/docs/product-guide/devpass-overview.md

 ## Types of Device Passthrough

-* [**One-to-One PCI passthrough**](/product-guide/generic-pcipass) - Enables a VM to utilize a PCI device that is physically installed on the host; it provides single device to single VM access (at a time).
+* [**One-to-One PCI passthrough**](/product-guide/generic-pcipass) - enables a VM to utilize a PCI device that is physically installed on the host, providing single device to single VM access (at a time).
 The PCI device functions as if is physically attached to the guest operating system.

 * [**USB Device Passthrough**](/product-guide/usbpassthrough) - allows a VM to access a USB device connected to the host machine.
 This allows users to access USB devices within a VM as if they were directly connected to the VM.
 Single device to single VM access (at a time) is provided.

-* [**NVIDIA vGPU**](/product-guide/nvidiavGPU) - A physical NVIDIA GPU installed on the host node is dissected into multiple virtual GPUs; vGPU provides multiple VMs access to a single piece of GPU hardware.
+* [**NVIDIA vGPU**](/product-guide/nvidiavGPU) - a physical NVIDIA GPU installed on the host node is dissected into multiple virtual GPUs; vGPU provides multiple VMs access to a single piece of GPU hardware.

 * [**SR-IOV VF NICs**](/product-guide/sriov) -- the Single Root I/O Virtualization (SR-IOV) specification is utilized to create multiple virtual functions (virtualized instances of a network adapter) from one physical, SR-IOV-capable NIC; these virtualized network adapters are then made available for use in VMs.